apolites1225/ecommerce-revenue-analysis/README.md

 - Built multi-table joins across customers, orders, and payments to create a unified analytical dataset
 - Prevented revenue duplication by aggregating payment data at the order level
+- Filtered to delivered orders to ensure accurate revenue reporting
-- Used DAX to create KPIs and dynamic measures for dashboard interactivity
+- Created DAX measures for KPIs and dynamic dashboard interactivity

 ---
 ## Key Insights